andresfelipedev/core-inventory-backend/README.md

 # Core Inventory (back-end)

-Core Inventory is a web application to manage inventory.
+Core Inventory is a web application for inventory management.
 This is the back-end for Core Inventory, built with:

 * [Node JS](https://nodejs.org/en/) - To use JavaScript on the server side.
 * [Express](https://expressjs.com) - To use MVC architecture on the server side.